Roadside Picnic: Section 2

 Disillusioned, Redrick returns to stalking.
 In the course of his joint expedition into the Zone with a fellow stalker, named Burbridge (a.k.a.
 "The Vulture"), the latter steps into a substance known as "hell slime" (“witches jelly” in the older English translation), which slowly dissolves his leg bones.
-Amputation must be urgently performed to avoid Burbridge losing his legs entirely.
+Amputation must be urgently performed to avoid certain death.
 Redrick pulls Burbridge out of the Zone, avoids the patrols, and drops him off at a surgeon.
 Later, Redrick is confronted by Burbridge's daughter, who gets angry with him for saving her father.
-Guta has given birth to a happy and intelligent daughter, who is fully normal but for having long, light full body hair and black eyes.
-They lovingly call her the "Monkey," Redrick meets with his clients in a posh hotel and sells them a fresh portion of the Zone artifacts, but what they are really after is "hell slime".
+Guta has given birth to a happy and intelligent daughter, who is fully normal but for having short light full body hair and black eyes.
+They lovingly call her the "Monkey”.
+Redrick meets with his clients in a posh hotel and sells them a fresh portion of the Zone artifacts, but what they are really after is "hell slime".
 It is hinted that they want it for military research.
 Redrick claims not to have it yet and leaves.
 Shortly afterward, Redrick is arrested but escapes.
 He then contacts his clients and tells them where he hid the "slime" sample that he had smuggled out.
 Redrick insists for all proceeds from the sale to be sent to Guta.
 He realizes that the "slime" will be used for some kind of weapon of mass destruction but decides that he has to provide for his family.
 He then gives himself up to the police.